EMA Resources

 Double-sided Flex Circuits

-Commonly required when circuit density and layout cannot be routed on a single layer, double-sided flex circuits are used.
-Comprised of two conductive layers, an insulating layer sandwiched in between, and layers connected by plated through-hole methods double-sided flex circuits tend to be the second most popular flexible circuit used today.
-A major benefit of double-sided flex over single-layer flex is the ability to have component assembly on both sides of the flex board.
+Double-sided flex circuits are commonly required when circuit density and layout cannot be routed on a single layer.
+These circuits are comprised of two conductive layers, an insulating layer sandwiched in between, and layers connected by plated through-hole methods, as shown below.

 RIGIDFLEX doublelayer